-Method of Inspection Reason for rejection Vehicle Identification Number (VIN) 1.
-Vehicle Identification Number (VIN), should be checked to ensure it complies with the guidance as follows: • For vehicles constructed from 1998 onwards the VIN should begin with ILI; • Pre 1998 vehicles (not recommended for licensing as private hire vehicles) VIN should begin with ILM; • If a VIN begins with ILN or anything other, then this is likely to be a non-approved ('cut-and-shut') modification.
-Inappropriate VIN markings displayed or no VIN markings present.
-Seating Capacity It is strongly recommended that prior to the inspection of a novelty vehicle the inspector checks the seating capacity on the V5C to ensure it does not exceed 8 passenger seats.
-2. If the V5C states more than 8 passengers, then this vehicle MUST NOT be tested or licensed as a Private Hire Vehicle.
+1. Inappropriate VIN markings displayed or no VIN markings present.
+If the V5C states more than 8 passengers, then this vehicle MUST NOT be tested or licensed as a Private Hire Vehicle.
 The vehicle should be referred to VOSA for licensing as a passenger carrying vehicle (PCV).
-Undue Stresses 3.
-Vehicle Examiners should be aware of undue stresses caused to the steering, brakes and tyres due to the additional weight imposed on the vehicle at the modification process.
-Tolerances and wear should be as defined in the MOT Inspection Manual for Private Passenger & Light Commercial Vehicle Testing (as updated) as follows: Steering suspension Brakes Tyres
+3. Tolerances and wear should be as defined in the MOT Inspection Manual for Private Passenger &amp; Light Commercial Vehicle Testing (as updated) as follows: Steering suspension Brakes Tyres